qbead/qbeadWebsite/content/main/bridget.md

 <p>
 **Who is your STEM role model?**

 After my postdoc, I want to be a college professor.
-Prof. Desiree Plata, who I met at Yale, bu is now at MIT, has been one of my most important mentors in this process and my inspiration for “what I want to be when I grow up.”
+Prof. Desiree Plata, who I met at Yale and is now at MIT, has been one of my most important mentors in applying for faculty jobs and my inspiration for “what I want to be when I grow up.”
 </p>
 </div>
 </div>